LovesTha/LovesTha.github.io/_posts/2015-07-19-origins-sealed-league.markdown

 what I built open up [my deck on deckbox.org].

-I won the first two matches quite easily but in the third I faced a reasonably agressive RW deck that managed to steam rolled me.
+I won the first two matches quite easily but in the third I faced a reasonably aggressive RW deck that managed to steam rolled me.

 Is there anything that people think I should have changed in the build?